 Riva del Garda, Sirmione, Bardolino, Desenzano, Gardaland, and Gardone Riviera are famous places to visit in Lake Garda.
 You can enjoy the picturesque streets, visit the castles, drive boats, take thermal baths, or get amused with parks in these famous places.

 Zuppa di Valpelline, Bigoli Pasta, Yota, Uccelli scappati, Panna cotta, Lake Garda wines, and Doppio are the famous dishes and drinks there, but you can find a lot of delicious food items overall.

 You can shop for anything you want in Lake Garda, such as paintings, handbags, clothes, shoes, etc. If you love shopping, then you will get a great experience that you shouldn’t miss.

 12. Civita Di Bagnoregio

-Civita Di Bagnoregio, located 180 km away from Florence, is comprised of two separate villages: Bagnoregio on the mainland, and Civita, hanging on the top of a volcanic cliff.
+Civita Di Bagnoregio, located 180 km away from Florence, comprises two separate villages: Bagnoregio on the mainland, and Civita, hanging on a volcanic cliff.